MicrosoftDocs/entra-docs/docs/identity/devices/device-registration-macos-pssoe.md

 # Register a Mac device with macOS Platform Single Sign-On using Company Portal (preview)

-You can register a Mac device with the macOS Platform Single Sign-On (PSSO) using Company Portal.
-There are two workflows that are supported with Company Portal, [Web Enrollment](#web-enrollment) and [Intune MDM enrollment with Microsoft Entra Join](#intune-mdm-and-microsoft-entra-join-using-company-portal).
+You can register a Mac device with the macOS Platform Single Sign-On (PSSO) using Company Portal and the Intune MDM enrollment with Microsoft Entra Join.

 ## Prerequisites